-In today’s digital age, businesses rely heavily on computer systems to store and process valuable information.
+Businesses now rely heavily on computer systems to store and process valuable information.
+Almost everything is done electronically these days.
 As such, it is essential for companies to protect their computers from viruses and other cyber threats.
 The potential damage caused by a cyber attack can be devastating.
-It can range from the loss of sensitive data to the interruption of essential business operations.

 Businesses must take cybersecurity seriously and effectively decide how to protect their computer systems from these threats.
 One option is to implement traditional anti-virus software, which can detect and remove known viruses.